Formalizing Stack Safety as a Security Property: Introduction

-\begin{itemize} \item We give a novel characterization of stack safety as a collection of properties: confidentiality and integrity for callee and caller, plus well-bracketed control-flow.
+\begin{itemize} \item We give a novel characterization of stack safety as a conjunction of security properties---confidentiality and integrity for callee and caller---plus well-bracketed control-flow.
 The properties are parameterized over a notion of external observation, allowing them to characterize lazy enforcement mechanisms. \item We extend these core definitions to describe a realistic setting with argument passing on the stack, callee-saves registers, and tail-call elimination.
-Our model is modular enough that handling these features is straightforward. \item We validate a tag-based enforcement mechanism, \emph{Lazy Tagging and Clearing}, via property-based random testing, find that it falls short, and propose and validate a fix. \end{itemize}

-In the next section, we give a brief overview of our framework and assumptions.
-In \cref{sec:example}, we walk through a function call in a simple example machine and discuss how each of our properties applies to it, informally.
-In the process we motivate the properties from a security perspective.
-In \cref{sec:formal} we formalize the machine model, its {\em security semantics}, and the stack safety properties built on these. \Cref{sec:extensions} describes how to support an extended set of features.
-In \Cref{sec:enforcement} we describe the micro-policies that we test, in \cref{sec:testing} the testing framework itself, and in \cref{sec:relwork,sec:future} related and future work. \Cref{app:ptr} gives an (untested) proof-of-concept formalization of a more sophisticated, heap-like sharing model based on pointer provenance.
+The model is modular enough that adding these features is straightforward. \item We validate a published enforcement mechanism, \emph{Lazy Tagging and Clearing}, via property-based random testing, find that it falls short, and propose and validate a fix. \end{itemize} The following section offers a brief overview of our framework and assumptions. \cref{sec:example} walks through a function call in a simple example machine, discusses informally how each of our properties applies to it, and motivates the properties from a security perspective. \cref{sec:formal} formalizes the machine model, its {\em security semantics}, and the stack safety properties built on these. \Cref{sec:extensions} describes how to support an extended set of features. \Cref{sec:enforcement} describes the micro-policies that we test, \cref{sec:testing} the testing framework itself, and \cref{sec:relwork,sec:future} related and future work.

-The accompanying artifact contains formal definitions (in Coq) of our properties, plus our testing framework.
-It does not include proofs: we use Coq primarily for the QuickChick testing library and for ensuring that our definitions are unambiguous.
+The accompanying artifact \footnote{https://github.com/SNoAnd/stack-safety} contains formal definitions (in Coq) of our properties, plus our testing framework.
+It does not include proofs, since we use Coq primarily for the QuickChick testing library and to ensure that our definitions are unambiguous.
 Formal proofs are left as future work.